 Skip to main content

-Elisian is a first-year doctoral candidate at Keble College, Oxford.
+Elisian is a second-year doctoral candidate at Keble College, Oxford.
 She studies nineteenth century French print culture from an art-historical as well as literary perspective, with emphasis on collectible illustrated books.

 Background